Skip to main content

 About

 Starlite: Astronaut Rescue is a single player role playing game.
 It was developed by Project Whitecard Studios Inc. and was released on January 27, 2014.
-It received neutral reviews from players.
+It received negative reviews from players.

 Skip User Reviews

-• The game has potential as an educational tool, teaching basic math and science concepts related to space.
+• The game has potential as an educational tool, teaching basic math and science concepts related to space exploration.

-• Controls and interface are clunky and unresponsive, leading to a frustrating experience.
+• Controls are clunky and unresponsive, making movement and interaction frustrating.

-• The game feels more like a demo or tech test rather than a fully developed product, lacking depth and content.
+• The game feels unfinished and more like a demo than a complete product, lacking depth and replay value.

 • story